 In February 2017, Governor Larry Hogan nominated Wes Moore to serve on the University System of Maryland Board of Regents.

-In June 2017, Wes Moore became the CEO of the Robin Hood Foundation.
+In June 2017, Wes Moore became the CEO of the Robin Hood Foundation, a charitable organization in New York City.

 In 2017, Wes Moore became the CEO of the Robin Hood Foundation.

-In 2019, BridgeEdU, founded by Wes Moore, was acquired by Edquity after struggling to achieve financial stability.
+In 2019, BridgeEdU, founded by Wes Moore, was acquired by Edquity, a student financial services company, after failing to achieve financial stability.

 In October 2020, Wes Moore was named to serve on the transition team of Baltimore mayor-elect Brandon Scott.

-In January 2021, Speaker of the Maryland House of Delegates Adrienne A. Jones consulted with Wes Moore to craft her "black agenda" to tackle racial inequalities in housing, health, banking, government, and private corporations.
+In January 2021, Speaker of the Maryland House of Delegates Adrienne A. Jones consulted with Wes Moore to craft her "black agenda" aimed at tackling racial inequalities.

-In February 2021, Wes Moore announced that he was considering running for governor of Maryland in the upcoming 2022 election.
+In February 2021, Wes Moore announced he was considering a run for governor of Maryland in the 2022 election.

-In April 2021, Unanimous Media announced they would adapt 'The Other Wes Moore' into a feature film.
+In April 2021, Unanimous Media announced it would adapt "The Other Wes Moore" into a feature film.

-In May 2021, Wes Moore left his position as CEO of the Robin Hood Foundation.
+In May 2021, Wes Moore concluded his time as CEO of the Robin Hood Foundation.

-In 2021, Wes Moore left his position as CEO of the Robin Hood Foundation.
+In 2021, Wes Moore ended his tenure as CEO of the Robin Hood Foundation.

-On April 6, 2022, Wes Moore's gubernatorial campaign filed a complaint with the Maryland State Board of Elections against John King Jr.'s campaign, alleging the dissemination of false information.
-The King campaign denied responsibility.
+On April 6, 2022, Wes Moore filed a complaint with the Maryland State Board of Elections against the gubernatorial campaign of John King Jr., accusing them of disseminating false information.

-On July 19, 2022, Wes Moore won the Democratic primary for the Maryland gubernatorial election, defeating Tom Perez and Peter Franchot with 32.4% of the vote.
+On July 19, 2022, Wes Moore won the Democratic primary for governor, defeating Tom Perez and Peter Franchot with 32.4% of the vote.

-In October 2022, Wes Moore told The Baltimore Sun that he felt the idea of holding elected office "only started to feel like a real possibility in 2020, when he was about to leave his job running Robin Hood".
+In October 2022, Wes Moore told The Baltimore Sun that he felt the idea of holding elected office only started to feel like a real possibility in 2020.

 In December 2022, Wes Moore was elected to serve as finance chair of the Democratic Governors Association.

 On January 18, 2023, Wes Moore was sworn in as Governor of Maryland.
-He took the oath on a Bible owned by Frederick Douglass and his grandfather's Bible.
-He participated in a wreath-laying ceremony at the Kunta Kinte-Alex Haley Memorial and held a celebratory event at the Baltimore Convention Center.
+He took the oath of office on a Bible owned by Frederick Douglass and his grandfather's Bible.
+He also participated in a wreath-laying ceremony at the Kunta Kinte-Alex Haley Memorial.

-On the eighth anniversary of Freddie Gray's death in April 2023, Wes Moore made a tweet calling his death a turning point for not just those who knew Gray personally, but the entire city.
+In April 2023, on the eighth anniversary of Freddie Gray's death, Wes Moore tweeted that his death was a turning point for those who knew Gray and the entire city.

-In May 2023, Wes Moore finalized his trust, making him the first governor to have one since Bob Ehrlich.
+In May 2023, Wes Moore finalized his blind trust, becoming the first governor to have one since Bob Ehrlich.

-In 2023, Wes Moore assumed office as the 63rd governor of Maryland.
+In 2023, Wes Moore began serving as the 63rd governor of Maryland.

-In April 2024, John King's campaign was fined $2,000 after prosecutors connected an email address to an IP address used by Joseph O'Hearn, King's campaign manager.
+In April 2024, John King's campaign was fined $2,000 after prosecutors connected an email address to an IP address used by Joseph O'Hearn, King's campaign manager, in relation to a smear campaign against Wes Moore.

-In December 2024, President Joe Biden signed into law a continuing resolution bill that included a provision to fully fund the Francis Scott Key Bridge replacement.
+In December 2024, President Joe Biden signed into law a continuing resolution bill that included a provision to fully fund the Francis Scott Key Bridge replacement after the bridge collapsed during Moore's tenure.

 In May 2025, Wes Moore signed into law a bill requiring future governors to put their assets into a blind trust or sign an agreement not to participate in decisions affecting their businesses.